 Winter in Wyoming is historically known to bring both the wind and cold.
-While this remains true, intermittent periods of warmer, calmer weather patterns allow anglers the opportunity to witness some tremendous winter fishing, minus the spring-time crowds on the North Platte River.
-A majority of these trout’s winter-time diet consists of midges, scuds, and leeches, making nymphing the most productive style of fishing.
-But let it be known, DO NOT rule out the streamer fishing, just make sure you compensate for the colder water and SLOW your presentation down.
+Regardless, intermittent periods of warmer, calmer weather patterns provide some tremendous fishing, minus the springtime crowds.
+Wintering fish feed on a mix of midges, scuds, and leeches, making for productive nymphing.
+But let it be known, DO NOT rule out the streamer fishing, just make sure you compensate for the colder water by SLOWING your presentation.
 Over the past few years, winter has become one of our favorite seasons for streamers.
-Throwing 6-8” of articulated feather and fur can produce a true monster!
-Grey Reef sees some impressive midge hatches during this time of year, yielding some spectacular dry fly fishing!
-For those anglers interested in waterfowling The Reef Fly Shop and North Platte Lodge can offer both great hunting and fishing packages this time of year.
+Throwing 6 to 8 inches of articulated feather and fur can produce monsters.
+Grey Reef sees some impressive midge hatches during this winter window too, yielding some surprisingly good dry-fly fishing.

-This is the most fabled time to be on the Grey Reef.
-Clear and low water conditions bring people from all around to witness some the most amazing trout fishing in the United States.
+This is the most talked about time to be on the Grey Reef.
+Clear and low water conditions bring people from all around country (and world) to witness some amazing trout fishing.
 Midges, scuds, leeches, egg patterns, and baetis make up the trout forage in the spring.
-Heavy river traffic dictates lighter tippets and a slightly more educated presentation during this time of the year.
-Typically our least favorite time for streamers, the spring offers some great dry fly potential during the large baetis hatches customary of this river.
+Increased river traffic dictates lighter tippets and a slightly more educated presentation during this time of the year.
+While not the most productive streamer fishing numbers-wise it has given up the goods: huge browns and slab-ish ’bows.
+The spring offers great dry-fly potential during the large baetis hatches customary of this river.